davybrion/companysite-dotnet/content/blog/2009-11-requestresponse-service-layer-asynchronous-client-side-usage.md

 Another big difference between the IAsyncRequestDispatcher and the IRequestDispatcher is that the IAsyncRequestDispatcher is not ment to be reused for multiple service calls.
 That is, you can obviously add as many requests as you like but you can only call the ProcessRequests method once, at which point all of the added requests will be sent to the RRSL through the AsyncWcfRequestProcessorProxy class.
 The reason why we chose to go the "You can only use it once"-route is to guarantee that the IAsyncRequestDispatcher and especially its AsyncWcfRequestProcessorProxy instance are always guaranteed to be disposed properly no matter when the responses are returned, which might be after the view-component has already been closed by the user, for instance.

 Now, our implementation of the IAsyncRequestDispatcher interface is dependent upon 3 other classes that we wrote.
 The first is the AsyncWcfRequestProcessoryProxy class which we already covered.
 The other two are the ReceivedResponses class, and the ResponseReceiver class.
-I'll show the implementations of those classes after i show the code of the AsyncRequestDispatcher so you might have to scroll back and forth between the code of these classes in order to grasp the code.
+I'll show the implementations of those classes after I show the code of the AsyncRequestDispatcher so you might have to scroll back and forth between the code of these classes in order to grasp the code.

 First of all, the AsyncRequestDispatcher: